MAURI COMPASS

 Introduced Songbirds

-Scan the QR codes on your phone to open each platform instantly.
+Scan these QR codes with your phone to open the tools we’ll be using today.

 Come prepared for both indoor sessions and an outdoor bird count activity.